-Now, the religious association between ʿAlī and the lion wasn’t anything the Safavids came up with.
-It gained actually popularity within the Fatimid state in the early 10th c., which propagated Isma’ilism or Sevener Shiism.
-Flaskerud quotes in her Visualizing Belief and Piety in Iranian Shiism (2010) a poem of Fatimid poet Nāṣir Khusraw (1004–1088), in which he equates the prophet Muḥammad to the light of the sun and combines it with ʿAlī as lion to express the esoteric relationship between the two revered figures.
+However, the religious visualization of ʿAlī and the lion wasn’t anything the Safavids came up with.
+It actually gained popularity within the Fatimid state in the early 10th century, who propagated Isma’ilism, also known as Sevener Shiism.
+Ingvild Flaskerud quotes in her Visualizing Belief and Piety in Iranian Shiism (2010) a poem of Fatimid poet Nāṣir Khusraw (1004–1088 AD), in which he equates the prophet Muḥammad to the light of the sun and combines it with ʿAlī as lion to express the esoteric relationship between the two revered figures.
 This brings us to the šir-o xoršid‘s sun, the concept of “light” playing an important role in Shiism and Islamic mysticism/esotericism.
 It’s indeed believed that Muḥammad was created out of light.
 In the oldest known Shia ḥadīth collection, the Book of Sulaym ibn Qays, the prophet is reported as saying: “I and my family were light, walking in presence of God 14.000 years before the creation of Adam.”

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.